 15 Guaranteed Ways to Resolve Employee Burnout

-With employee burnout at an all-time high, mental health at work should be your top priority.
+With employee burnout still at high levels, mental health at work remains a top priority for organizations across industries.
 These 15 tips will get your employees back to feeling engaged, healthy, and productive.

-It's no secret that the pandemic has affected your company's greatest asset: your employees.
-In fact, the 2021 Employee Burnout Report by Indeed showed that over half (52%) of employees are experiencing job burnout (as opposed to 43% at pre-COVID levels).
+Ever since the Pandemic, employee burnout rates spiked and trended up since— a 2021 Employee Burnout Report by Indeed showed that over half (52%) of employees experienced burnout (as opposed to 43% at pre-COVID levels).

 What is Employee Burnout?